meldavy/tos-addons/autoawakening/README.md

 * Auto Awakening feature

 ### Installation:
+* Search for "Auto Awakening" in Addon Manager!

+### Manual Installation:
 1. Download the ipf file and place it in `Nexon/TreeOfSavior/data`
 2. Go to `Nexon/TreeOfSavior/addons` and create a new folder named `autoawakening`